nazrul-avash/Codingbat-Solutions-in-Python/README.md

 # Codingbat-Solutions-in-Python
-All solutions of Codingbat site problems in single Python script.
+All solutions of Codingbat site problems in a single Python script.

 Python Version: Python 3.6.8